liu431/Quantitative-Courses/README.md

 Foundations of Advanced Quantitative Marketing (BUSN 37902)---Winter 2019

+Behavioral Economics (BUSN 38912)---Winter 2020

 ###### English
 Academic and Professional English ([The Little Red Schoolhouse](https://writing-program.uchicago.edu/courses/writing-courses/academic-and-professional-writing-engl-1300033000/)) (ENGL 33000)---Autumn 2019

-(This is not a quant course; but it teaches me how to write quantitative analysis to influence readers)
+(This is not a quant course; but it prepares me to write quantitative analysis to influence readers)

 ###### Sociology
 Network Analysis (SOCI 50096)---Autumn 2019